25Ericcheong/go-fundamentals/README.md

 ## Learn Go with Tests

-### Maps

-- Store items by `key` and look them up quicky.
-Similar to a dictionary.
-Declaring `map` will require two types.
-First would be the key type (written within the `[]`) and the second would be the value type, which goes after the `[]`.
-Note that the `key` can only be a comparable type.
-- Similar to how we can create a `custom type` for readability from previous example.
-We can also do the same and create a `custom type` called `Dictionary` that thinly wraps around `map`.
-- With this, we can then create a method that can be used to search up for values with keys when/if the `custom type` is created.
-Note that, the method can only be used when the `custom type` has been instantiated.
-- When attempting to access a value, the `map` returns 2 values.
-First would ne the value that corresponds to the key amd the second is a `boolean` that indicates if the key was found successfully.
-- Interestingly, do not need to ensure pointers for `map` type.
-Because, a map value is a pointer to a runtime.hmap structure.
-As such, we should never initialize an empty map variable like this `var m map[string]string`.
-Instead, we can initialize an empty map like this `var dictionary = map[string]string{}` or with the `make` like this `var dictionary = make(map[string]string)`.
-This prevent a runtime panic as we will create an empty `hash map`.

 ### Dependency Injection

 - Helps with testing and allows us to write general-purpose functions.
 Worth noting that the `Writer` interface will be seen quite regularly.
 It is a great general purpose interface for "put this data somewhere".